niansong1996/retrieval_marginalization/README.md

-# retrieval_marginalization
-Retrieval Marginalization for Multi-Document QA (To Sync)
+# Retrieval Marginalization for Multi-Document QA (To Sync)